MMSB-MOBI/CHOKO/README.md

 ### Install Python 3
 A simple solution is to create a new conda environment with python 3.8
 ```
-conda create -n consensus_rescoring python=3.8
+conda create -n choko python=3.8
-conda activate consensus_rescoring
+conda activate choko
 ```
-Each time you want to work with consensus_rescoring you will have to activate the environment.
+Each time you want to work with choko you will have to activate the environment.

 ### Compile and install ccmap
 ```